 “It’s been really successful, the way that we’ve been able to measure that is that the books we order for the shop have sold out,” she said.

 She noted that the books have been re-ordered and that all three of the books from Story Walk, “Best in Snow” by April Pulley Sayre, “Kite Day: A Bear and Mole Story” by Will Hillenbrand,”Shh!
-We Have a Plan” and “Best in Snow,” are all available at the Vistors Cottage.
+We Have a Plan” and author-signed copies of “Best in Snow,” are all available at the Vistors Cottage.

 “We’ve really enjoyed the collaboration with the library,” Cunningham said.
 “I feel like we’ve really taken it to the next level with the storyboards.”

 The library and Wellfield have also worked together on the summertime Stories in the Gardens program and the Little Sprouts program.

 Wellfield Gardens is a non-profit created with help from the Elkhart Rotary Club on land leased from the City of Elkhart.
 The 36-acre site comprised of 25 themed gardens, event space and more.
 For more information visit their website.